zer0nim/monopoly/readme.md

 # 42 _ fdf

-> Grenoble University Institute of Technology in IT<br>05/2016, Five-person Group project
+> Grenoble France, IT University<br>05/2016, Five-person Group project

 First Java Project in university, design, and implementation of an electronic version of the famous board game, Monopoly